 Counterfeits do exist in Cuba so a Cohiba Esplendido which only sets you back a few bucks is undoubtedly not a true Cohiba Esplendido.
 Even if you don’t smoke, a trip to the rolling countryside around Viñales, where the ox-tilled tobacco fields lie is worth it for the stunning landscape and a fascinating glimpse into rural life in Cuba.
 A visit to a cigar factory is recommended to see the true art that goes into rolling puros, the favourite cigars of connoisseurs and celebrities worldwide.

-Buy only Fairtrade products
+Support Fairtrade products